USS Tomich: Battle of the Atlantic

-Pacific War
+Pacific Theater

 Following an overhaul at the Boston Navy Yard in May and June, the ship steamed to the Caribbean.
 Departing Guantánamo Bay on 16 July 1945, she transited the Panama Canal on the 18th and arrived at San Diego, California, on the 26th.
 Standing out of that port on the 31st, she conducted exercises while en route to Hawaii and reached Pearl Harbor on 7 August as the war in the Pacific drew to its climax.
 The inexorable advance of American air and naval forces—topped by the dropping of atomic bombs on Hiroshima and Nagasaki—compelled Japan to surrender unconditionally.
 Meanwhile, Tomich continued training exercises in Hawaiian waters, prior to departing Pearl Harbor on 20 August, bound for the western Pacific.

 Tomich made port at Saipan on 29 August before proceeding independently to the Bonins on 1 September.
 The destroyer escort relieved USS Helm (DD-388) on air-sea rescue station on 5 September for a five-day stint before heading for Iwo Jima and replenishment.
 She operated in waters between Iwo Jima, Okinawa, and Saipan for the remainder of the year 1945 and into 1946 before heading for China.
-She made port at Tsingtao on 13 January 1946.
+She made port at Qingdao on 13 January 1946.
 She remained on duty in Chinese waters until 10 April when she departed Shanghai for Hawaii.
 Arriving at Pearl Harbor on 21 April, she proceeded via the west coast to the Panama Canal.